pylint-dev/pylint/doc/user_guide/checkers/features.rst

   verbose.
 :consider-merging-isinstance (R1701): *Consider merging these isinstance calls to isinstance(%s, (%s))* Used when multiple consecutive isinstance calls can be merged into one.
+:use-dict-literal (R1735): *Consider using '%s' instead of a call to 'dict'.*
+  Emitted when using dict() to create a dictionary instead of a literal '{ ...
+  }'.
+The literal is faster as it avoids an additional function call.
 :consider-using-max-builtin (R1731): *Consider using '%s' instead of unnecessary if block* Using the max builtin instead of a conditional improves readability and conciseness.